SummerJyl/Coffee-Shop/README.md

 Footer has a centred elements featuring logo, contact details, and links to social media.
 HTML and CSS will help structure and style this section for a polished finish.

-This Coffee/Tea Shop template provides a well-rounded web experience, focusing on key elements that reflect the charm and offerings of your coffee shop.
+This Coffee/Tea Shop provides a well-rounded web experience, focusing on key elements that reflect the charm and offerings of your coffee shop.